seedatnabeel/Data-SUITE/README.md

 2. Real data:

-To run the public real-world datasets one simply needs to run for example:
+To run the public real-world datasets one simply needs to run, for example,  from the main dir:

 ```shell
 bash scripts/run_adult.sh